fusion809/fusion809.github.io-old2/_drafts/SS/05-terminals.md

 {% include Links/image.html image="Terminator-0.98-window-splitting.png" float="none" width="1000px" description="Terminator 0.98 running under Moksha, while I work on my blog in both windows" %}

 #### Rating(s)
 {% include_relative TE-ratings.html availability="8.
-Not pre-installed on any official Sabayon edition, but can be easily installed using Entropy." customizability="9.
+Not pre-installed on any official editions of any Linux distributions I am aware of, but can be easily installed from the official package repositories of most Linux distributions." customizability="9.
 Colour scheme, keybindings and several other features are customizable." features="9.
 Feature-packed, extra features can be added using plugins." sru="5." gist="24dd1c1a4fd65acfe2a9" overall="8" %}

 ### Terminology
 {% include Links/image.html image="Terminology-0.9.1.png" width="1000px" float="none" description="Terminology 0.9.1 running under Moksha" %}
 {% include Links/links.html package="x11-terms/terminology" program="Terminology" link="https://www.enlightenment.org/about-terminology" wp="Terminology_(software)" %} is the terminal emulator of the Enlightenment desktop environment.
 Compared to other GTEs it is less intuitive and can be irritating to get the ropes of, because of how different it is to other GTEs.
 My experience is fairly limited with it, due to the fact I find it frustrating and hence have usually opted for less irritating alternatives like Konsole and LXTerminal.
 Despite this it does seem quite customizable and feature-packed, in fact, on their [about page](https://www.enlightenment.org/about-terminology) at enlightenment.org, it even says you can view image files (including bitmap and vector images) in Terminology.

 #### Rating(s)
 {% include_relative TE-ratings.html availability="8.
-Not pre-installed on any official Sabayon edition, but can be easily installed using Entropy." customizability="9.
+Not pre-installed on official editions of most Linux distributions, but is pre-installed on some that have the Enlightenment window manager pre-installed by default." customizability="9.
 Colour scheme, keybindings and several other features are customizable." features="9.
 Feature-packed, can even view image files in it" sru="8." gist="cc49c4322790078ae7e0" overall="8" %}

 ### Xfce Terminal
 {% include Links/image.html image="Xfce-terminal.png" width="1000px" float="none" description="Xfce4 Terminal 0.6.3 running under Moksha" %}
 {% include Links/links.html package="x11-terms/xfce4-terminal" program="Xfce Terminal" link="http://docs.xfce.org/apps/terminal/start" wp="Terminal_(Xfce)" %} is the terminal emulator of Xfce.
 I have personally found it, despite using more RAM than LXTerminal, less customizable and feature-packed.
 It is based on the GTK+3 toolkit.
 It does have one feature I like that LXTerminal lacks: it provides tab highlighting on unseen output.

 #### Rating(s)
 {% include_relative TE-ratings.html availability="10.
-Comes pre-installed on the Xfce edition of Sabayon" customizability="7.
+Comes pre-installed on the Xfce edition of most major Linux distributions.
+Can be easily installed from the official repositories of most distributions too." customizability="7.
 The keyboard shortcuts are not even customizable." features="7." sru="9." gist="f250f470f12f08613b54" overall="8" %}

 ### Other Terminal Emulators
 I have limited experience with drop-down terminals and X terminals like UXTerm and XTerm, hence I cannot really comment on anything but their system resource usage (SRU) and ease of installation.
 Here is a graph comparing RAM usage amongst GTEs, note that each of these GTEs are installable using Entropy: